NerdWalletOSS/dynamorm/README.rst

 Documentation
 =============

-Full documentation can be found online at:
+Full documentation is built from the sources each build and can be found online at:

 https://nerdwalletoss.github.io/dynamorm/

+The ``tests/`` also contain the most complete documentation on how to actually use the library, so you are encouraged to read through them to really familiarize yourself with some of the more advanced concepts and use cases.

 TODO